OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/README.md

 {:toc}
 ## What is an Entity?

 An entity is the fundamental part of the Entity Component System.
 An entity is a handle to your data.
-Itself does not store any data or behavior.
+The entity itself does not store any data or behavior.
 The data is stored in components, which are associated with the Entity.
 The behavior is defined in Systems and Engines which process those components.
-Therefore a entity acts as an identifier or key to the data stored in components.
+Therefore an entity acts as an identifier or key to the data stored in components.

 ![](https://www.dropbox.com/s/5956267ltb4l14x/tm_guide_entity.png?dl=1)